How the Changing Seasons Could Effect Your Chronic Back Pain

-Changing seasons or changes in weather is a frustrating topic when it comes to chronic pain.
+Changing seasons or changes in the weather is a frustrating topic when it comes to chronic pain.
 Chances are you’ve searched on the internet for articles or studies that back up your certainty that shifts in weather patterns affect your back pain or other types of chronic pain, with cool or damp weather unquestionably making your pain worse.
 And chances are that you haven’t found much in the way of evidence, leaving you feeling stymied, or possibly even causing you to second-guess yourself.

 If you need proof you shouldn’t doubt yourself or your body, here it is.
 Spine-health.com collected experiences from their readers that showed cooler, damp or cold weather can cause an increase in low back pain, neck pain, pain related to osteoarthritis and other joint pain, and can cause fibromyalgia symptoms to worsen.